Leo Goldberger (manufacturer): Persecution and murder under the Nazis

 As a Jewish businessman, Goldberger became a target due to the antisemitic racial laws enacted during the Nazi era.
-Following the passage of the Second Jewish Law (1939), Goldberger was granted special permission by the Minister of Industry to continue serving as the CEO of his company.
+Following the passage of the Second Jewish Law (1939), Goldberger was granted special permission by the Minister of Industry to continue as the CEO of his company.
 However, after the occupation of Hungary by Nazi Germany, Goldberger was arrested by the Gestapo on 19 March 1944, the first day of the occupation.
 He was deported to the Mauthausen concentration camp, where he died from starvation on 5 May 1945.

 Postwar Goldberger factory after Leó Goldberger

 In April 1944, the authorities ordered the dismantling of large factories and the transportation of their equipment to the West, which also applied to the Goldberger factory.
 However, the company did not comply with this order and continued production, albeit at a greatly reduced rate.
 Despite suffering considerable damage from bombings and the loss of export markets, production was gradually restarted after the war, although this process faced significant difficulties.

 Mihály Burg became the chairman of the board of directors, and in 1945, Antal Goldberger, who had returned from a concentration camp, assumed the role of CEO.
 The company was nationalized on 26 March 1948 under the name Goldberger Textilművek és Kereskedelmi Rt.
 During the reorganizations of 1949 to 1950, the company was divided into two parts: the Kelenföld factory was transformed into the Kelenföld Textile Combine National Enterprise, and the Óbuda factory became the Goldberger Textile Printing and Finishing National Enterprise.
 In 1963, the textile industry underwent another major reorganization, leading to the creation of BUDAPRINT Cotton Printing Company ("Panyova") from a number of cotton companies, with the former Goldberger factory remaining as its headquarters.
 However, in 1989, BUDAPRINT went bankrupt, and liquidation proceedings were initiated against it as well as against BUDAPRINT Goldberger Textilművek Rt.
 The more than 200-year-old company was thus dissolved.